 Furs may be placed upon either metal or colour, as may also any charge which is termed proper.AC Fox-Davies, A Complete Guide to Heraldry (1909), p 86.

-With all due respect to Fox-Davies, generally considered the leading light of Victorian-era English heraldry, I think this is mistaken.
+With all due respect to Fox-Davies, generally considered the leading light of Victorian-era English heraldry, I think this is a bad call.

 Vair (and its cousins like potent), being equal parts color and metal, are neutral for the same reason that checky fields are — but ermine and its variously-colored equivalents are predominantly either light or dark, and it makes sense that they should be considered as such for the purposes of contrast.